Crankbait setup – whats the best gear ratio?

 I frequently questioned why I was having trouble catching fish.

-As I gained knowledge from more seasoned fisherman, I came to understand how unimportant details like understanding the ideal gear ratio for each circumstance were.
+As I gained knowledge from more seasoned fishermen, I came to understand how unimportant details like understanding the ideal gear ratio for each circumstance were.

 6:1 is the ideal gear ratio for bass fishing since it is a middle gear ratio reel that can accommodate the most different fishing approaches.